 - Investigation: Students are given a problem, or present a problem they would like to investigate.
 They collect evidence and offer a solution as a result.
 The aim is to follow the scientific investigative process and present their findings.

 Year 7 Program

 STEM scholarship recipients will also participate in the Science and Mathematics Extension Programs.
 Both are based on the WA curriculum with added project-based and enrichment activities.
 Students are encouraged to participate in a variety of competitions that complements

-As part of the Year 7 program, students are also able to participate in a range of extension activities, including:
+As part of the Year 7 program, GATE students are also able to participate in a range of other extension activities, including:

 Music: Students can choose Music and be selected to participate in Specialist Music.
 Carey offers an extensive co-curricular ensemble program, including Contemporary, Jazz and Western Art bands, a choir and vocal ensembles.